 - Personalization – This mode offers more opportunity for individual input from students.
 Some programs allow learners to develop a personalized plan of study that meets their needs.

-This mode works best for those who want to enjoy some of the benefits of online learning, but aren’t ready to make the full move away from in-person learning.
+Hybrid formats work best for those who want to enjoy some of the benefits of online learning, but aren’t ready to make the full move away from in-person learning.
 Students who already work in a healthcare-related field may find it especially useful.
-In some case you may be able to integrate that experience in studies, using your job to satisfy educational requirements.
+In some cases you may be able to integrate that experience in studies by using your job to satisfy educational requirements.

 Hybrid programs also work well for transfer students carrying credits earned at other institutions.
 Most schools extend convenient pathways for transfers and make it easy for student to begin their studies at a level that makes sense given their background.

 - Multiple platforms – Hybrid healthcare programs rely on different methods of communication and delivery (in-person and virtual).
 This can be useful but may not suit all learning styles.

 - Work-life balance – Healthcare is already a demanding field, both professionally and academically.
 Hybrid programs work to integrate the two, but success will depend on the individual student.